LanhooNg/LanhooNg.github.io/_pages/about.md

 # 🌟 About Me

 Hello!
 I am Lanhu Wu (吴岚虎).
 I graduated from the school of Information and Communication Engineering, [Dalian University of Technology](https://www.dlut.edu.cn/) (DUT) with a master's degree, supervised by Prof. [Yongri Piao](https://scholar.google.com/citations?user=iQ1oyrgAAAAJ&hl=zh-CN) and Prof. [Huchuan Lu](https://scholar.google.com/citations?user=D3nE0agAAAAJ&hl=zh-CN) (IEEE Fellow) from IIAU-LAB.
-Previously, I received the bachelor’s degree from School of Electric Engineering, [Dalian University of Technology](https://www.dlut.edu.cn/).
+Previously, I received the bachelor’s degree from School of Electrical Engineering, [Dalian University of Technology](https://www.dlut.edu.cn/).
 Since July 2024, I have been serving as an algorithm engineer at [Mindray Bio-Medical Electronics Co., Ltd.](https://www.mindray.com/en) in Shenzhen.

 My research interests include multimodal learning and medical image analysis.
 Currently I am seeking for **a PhD position for 2026 spring/fall**.
 If you are interested, please feel free to contact me at [lanhoong0406@gmail.com](mailto:lanhoong0406@gmail.com).